ippontech/blog-usa/posts/how-to-efficiently-use-jhipster-in-your-company.md

 Both files must be created in `generators/app/templates/`

 ## Maven dependencies
-Adding a maven dependency is actually very simple and can be done by calling the `addMavenDependency` method.
+Adding a Maven dependency is actually very simple and can be done by calling the `addMavenDependency` method.
 This part must be done in the `install()` phase because the `pom.xml` created in the `writing()` phase will be modified.
 ```javascript
 install() {
     // Add dependencies here